Australian Football International Cup

 Eligibility rules are very strict compared those of other international competitions.
-Generally speaking players must be a citizen of the country they represent and have lived there through roughly middle school and high school ages (when most players usually learn the key skills required).
-IC criteria ensures that expatriate Australians, Australians with overseas ancestry and those who moved to Australia at a young age are ineligible to compete (with the exception of the short lived and unsuccessful women's Indigenous & Multicultural (OzIM) composite amateurs team in 2011).
-These rules, combined with professional contracts and limited pathways for players typically precludes professional players from participating.
-In addition there is a per team cap on players registered with Australian clubs.
-Despite this, since the 2011 competition, the cup has featured a number of AFL listed internationals and rookies, however these players had to first negotiate a release from their AFL/AFLW contracts before nominating and are not paid for their appearances.
-To date three players have played senior matches at the highest level in both competitions, the amateur IC and professional club competition: Hewago Oea (Papua New Guinea/AFL), Laura Duryea (Ireland/AFLW) and Clara Fitzpatrick (Ireland/AFLW).
-Likewise, the tournament forms a pathway for international players to the AFL, with numerous players having been rookie listed by AFL clubs after their performances in the competition.
+Generally speaking, players must be citizens of the country they represent and have lived there through roughly middle school and high school ages (when most players usually learn the key skills required).
+IC criteria ensures that expatriate Australians, Australians with overseas ancestry and those who moved to Australia at a young age are ineligible to compete (with the exception of the short-lived and unsuccessful women's Indigenous & Multicultural (OzIM) composite amateurs team in 2011).
+These rules, combined with professional contracts and limited pathways for players, typically preclude professional players from participating.
+In addition, there is a per-team cap on players registered with Australian clubs.
+Despite this, since the 2011 competition, the cup has featured a number of AFL-listed internationals and rookies; however, these players had to first negotiate a release from their AFL/AFLW contracts before being nominated and are not paid for their appearances.
+To date, three players have played senior matches at the highest level in both competitions – the amateur IC and professional club competition: Hewago Oea (Papua New Guinea/AFL), Laura Duryea (Ireland/AFLW) and Clara Fitzpatrick (Ireland/AFLW).
+Likewise, the tournament forms a pathway for international players to the AFL, with numerous players having been rookie-listed by AFL clubs after their performances in the competition.